Heads of Laboratories

 Laboratory of Developmental Neurobiology

-Dr. Hatten has also extensively studied the neuron-glial adhesion protein astrotactin (ASTN1), a ligand she discovered in 1987.
-The Astn1 gene is expressed by neurons migrating along glial fibers in both the cerebellum and the cerebral cortex, and functional assays provide evidence that ASTN1 functions in neuronal migration.
-The lab has also characterized a second member of the ASTN family, ASTN2, which has been implicated in several common disorders of the nervous system including attention deficit hyperactivity disorder, autism and schizophrenia.
-Recent experiments showed that Astn2 is heavily expressed in cerebellar granule neurons when glial-guided migration is ongoing.
-Moreover, ASTN2 forms a complex with ASTN1 that regulates surface expression of ASTN1, and forward movement of the neuron involves the polarized trafficking of ASTN1-containing vesicles, suggesting a key role for intracellular trafficking pathways in directed migrations of neurons along glial fibers during brain development.
+Dr. Hatten has also extensively studied the neuron-glial adhesion protein astrotactin (ASTN1), a receptor she discovered in 1987.
+The Astn1 gene is expressed by neurons migrating along glial fibers in both the cerebellum and the cerebral cortex, and genetic studies provide evidence that Astn1 functions in neuronal migration.
+The lab has also characterized a second member of the Astn family, Astn2, which was recently identified as a risk factor in autism, attention deficit hyperactivity disorder and other neurodevelopmental disorders.
+Recent experiments show Astn2 is abundant in cerebellar granule neurons during glial-guided migration and in cerebellar Purkinje neurons in the adult.
+ASTN2 is also expressed in the adult hippocampus and cerebral cortex.
+Whereas ASTN2 regulates the trafficking of ASTN1 during neuronal migration early in development, in the adult brain it also regulates the trafficking of synaptic proteins.
+Current studies focus on the role of ASTN2 in synaptic plasticity.

-Dr. Hatten graduated from Hollins College in 1971 with a bachelor’s degree in chemistry.
-She received her Ph.D. in biochemical sciences from Princeton University in 1975 and then did her postdoctoral research in neuroscience at Harvard Medical School.
-In 1978 she accepted a faculty position at New York University School of Medicine and remained there until 1987, when she moved to the College of Physicians and Surgeons at Columbia University.
+Dr. Hatten received a bachelor's degree in chemistry from Hollins College in 1971.
+She received her Ph.D. in biochemical sciences from Princeton University in 1975 and did her postdoctoral research in neuroscience at Harvard Medical School.
+She was on the New York University School of Medicine faculty from 1978 to 1987 and then at the College of Physicians and Surgeons at Columbia University.
 She came to Rockefeller in 1992 and was named the Frederick P. Rose Professor in 2000.
-In 2005 Dr. Hatten was Wiersma Visiting Professor of Neuroscience at the California Institute of Technology.
+In 2005, Dr. Hatten was Wiersma Visiting Professor of Neuroscience at the California Institute of Technology.

 Dr. Hatten received the Weil Award from the American Association of Neuropathologists in 1996.
 In 1991 she received the McKnight Endowment Fund for Neuroscience Investigator Award, the Javits Neuroscience Investigator Award and a Faculty Award for Women Scientists and Engineers from the National Science Foundation.
 She also received the Pew Neuroscience Award in 1988 and the Irma T. Hirschl Fund Career Scientist Award in 1980.
 Dr. Hatten is a fellow of the American Association for the Advancement of Science.